zsteinkamp/zsteinkamp.github.io/_posts/2022-02-06-what-comes-next.markdown

 ## Team Attributes

 * A+ Teammates
-  * Engaged - interested in team strategy and bring ideas for improvement
+  * Engaged - interested in team strategy and bringing ideas for improvement
   * Diverse - demographics, roles, skills, backgrounds
   * Growth Mindset
 * Empowered - org/company support for optimizing for innovation